A market for class

 • Carl-Filip Smedberg Institutionen för idé- och lärdomshistoria, Uppsala universitet

-social class, history of market research and opinion surveys, social lif of methods, public knowledge, sweden, media history
+social class, the history of market research and opinion surveys, the social life of methods, public knowledge, media history, twentieth century, Sweden

 Abstract